Swiz: Post breakup and recent history

 In 2012, Brown, Farrell, and Stern formed a new band called Red Hare.

-On December 19, 2014, Swiz reunited for a surprise series of songs at a Red Hare show at Comet Ping Pong in Washington, DC.
+On December 19, 2014, Swiz reunited for a surprise performance at a Red Hare show at Comet Ping Pong in Washington, D.C.
 This line-up featured Brown, Farrell, Stern, and Daniels.
-This same Swiz line-up played an unannounced 30-minute set the next evening (December 20, 2014) at the Black Cat in Washington, DC, joining Soulside and Moss Icon for reunion sets.
+On the following evening, Swiz played an unannounced 30-minute set at the Black Cat, joining Moss Icon and Soulside for reunion sets.

+On May 2nd 2025, it was announced that Swiz would be releasing a 3xLP box set of their complete discography.
+The limited edition release is a joint effort between Dischord Records and the band's original labels, Sammich and Hellfire. the box set features the band's two full-length albums (Swiz and Hell Yes I Cheated), a compilation of their debut EP and two singles (Down, With Dave, and Rejects), all remastered from the original analog tapes, and an additional 34-page photo book with rare and unseen images.